theolivenbaum/resin/README.md

 ## Resin as a database

-What you need is somewhere to store your big data, e.g. the log files from your web site or the training corpus of a NLP machine, compressed but in a format where your data is still queryable.
+What you need is somewhere to store your big data, e.g. the log files from your web site or the training corpus of a NLP machine, compressed but in a format where your data is still queryable and easily retrievable.

 If you represent the corpus in a trie, which has the natural ability of compression, then you have queryability on a normalized and compressed version of the data.
 What you have is a search engine.